-It’s always a pleasure to be featured in the Globe & Mail by Rob Carrick and this week he highlighted my RBC Direct Investing Discount Broker review.
-Since I have been investing, I have used 5 different discount brokers (not so discounted back in the day though) and it’s a competitive market out there.
-One year broker A is ahead and the next it’s broker B. They catch up to each other and try to outdo each other until they have spent enough money 🙂
+Since I have been investing with dividend stocks back in 2009, I have used 5 different discount brokers (not so discounted back in the day though) and it’s a competitive market out there.
+One year broker A is ahead and the next it is discount broker B. They catch up to each other and try to outdo each other until they have spent enough money.

 Dividend Investor Requirements

 There are 2 main requirements that I must have with a discount broker for my dividend investing strategy.
 It must:

 DRIP is a powerful concept as it allows me to always have my money at work and to generate compound growth.
 Money at work is more important at this early stage for me than to pick my purchase price so I let it ride.